 In fact, here’s an actual image of me going to work:

-People see the wheelchair & immediately pity me, thinking I must me miserable that I have to use a one.
+People see the wheelchair & immediately pity me, thinking I must be miserable that I have to use a one.
 What they don’t realise is that without a wheelchair, I would be stuck at home, bored & still in pain, imprisoned by my illness.
 The wheelchair is my liberation from that.
 Of course, it would be even better if people weren’t ableist a-holes, but I guess you can’t win them all.

 The look of pity is not restricted to when I am alone, either, & I often encounter it when I’m out with friends or family.
 Better yet, when both my mum & I decide to use our wheelchairs simultaneously (not the same wheelchair, I might add) we get to form the greatest force for generating pity in the universe; a wheelchair convoy.

 These pitiful expressions used to annoy me, & in truth they still do, albeit to a lesser extent.
 However, on some level they also amuse me, especially on my commute.
-There they are dressed in uncomfortable clothes, marching into the office with a look of gloom on their face, pitying me, the woman riding to work in jeans, listening to music without even a touch of the Monday blues.
+There they are dressed in uncomfortable clothes, marching into the office with a look of gloom on their face, pitying me, the person riding to work in jeans, listening to music without even a touch of the Monday blues.
 I know that I stand out (pun intended) from the commuter crowd, but I believe that this has less to do with the wheelchair, & more to do with the fact that journeying around just isn’t a burden for me.

 That is except, of course, for when I encounter pavement parkers.
 They can just piss off.